tensorturtle/classy-sort-yolov5/README.md

 ## Introduction

-ClassySORT is designed to be a simple MOT for use on your own projects.
-And bcause the YOLO detector is pretrained on COCO, ClassySORT can detect and track 80 different kinds of common objects 'out of the box'.
-No supercomputer needed.
+ClassySORT is designed to be a state-of-the-art (SOTA) multi-object tracker (MOT) for use on your own projects.
+And bcause the You-only-look-once algorithm (YOLO) detector is pretrained on COCO dataset, ClassySORT can detect and count and track 80 different kinds of common objects 'out of the box'.

+My development platform is Pop_OS!
+20.04 (a fork of Ubuntu) and NVIDIA RTX2070S.

 Modifying it is exactly the same process as training YOLO with your own dataset.
 [How do I do that?](https://github.com/ultralytics/yolov5/wiki/Train-Custom-Data)